MicrosoftDocs/cpp-docs/docs/c-language/overview-of-c-statements.md

 ms.date: "11/04/2016"
 ms.reviewer: ""
 ms.suite: ""
-ms.technology:
+ms.technology: ["cpp-language"]
-  - "cpp-language"
 ms.tgt_pltfrm: ""
 ms.topic: "article"
-dev_langs:
+dev_langs: ["C++"]
-  - "C++"
-helpviewer_keywords:
-  - "semicolon, in C statements"
-  - "statements, C"
-  - "semicolon"
-  - "statements, about statements"
-  - "Visual C, statements"
-ms.assetid: 0d49837a-5399-4881-b60c-af5f4e9720de
-caps.latest.revision: 8
+helpviewer_keywords: ["semicolon, in C statements", "statements, C", "semicolon", "statements, about statements", "Visual C, statements"] ms.assetid: 0d49837a-5399-4881-b60c-af5f4e9720de caps.latest.revision: 8
 author: "mikeblome"
 ms.author: "mblome"
 manager: "ghogen"
-ms.workload:
+ms.workload: ["cplusplus"]
-  - "cplusplus"
 ---
 # Overview of C Statements
 C statements consist of tokens, expressions, and other statements.
 A statement that forms a component of another statement is called the "body" of the enclosing statement.
 Each statement type given by the following syntax is discussed in this section.